On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Main Results

 \section{Main Results}

-The main results of this paper are listed as follows.
-The details follow in section \ref{sec:DE-Asymptotic-Analysis} and section \ref{sec:Stopping-Set-Asymptitic}.
-Note that all results hold for randomly-chosen regular LDPC codes with variable-degree $j$ and check-degree $k$.
-For a given $j$, we can increase $k$ and observe how the decoding threshold scales.
-This provides a scaling law for the threshold and leads to conditions for successful reconstruction and the converse.
-One consequence of this is that randomized reconstruction can be achieved, for CS of strictly-sparse signals, when the number of measurements scales linearly with the sparsity of the signal.
+The main mathematical results of this paper are now listed.
+Details and proofs follow in section \ref{sec:DE-Asymptotic-Analysis} and section \ref{sec:Stopping-Set-Asymptitic}.
+Note that all results hold for asymptotically-long randomly-chosen regular LDPC codes with variable-degree $j$ and check-degree $k$.
+The main idea is to fix $j$ and observe how the decoding threshold scales when increase $k$.
+This provides a scaling law for the decdoing threshold and leads to necessary and sufficient conditions for successful reconstruction.